shopware/shopware/src/Docs/cart/processor-pattern.md

 | 200 | cart.delivery.calculator_processor | Shopware\Core\Checkout\Cart\Delivery\DeliveryCalculatorProcessor | calculates all deliveries which were created |

 ## How a processor (should) work
 A processor should only handle simple tasks like the filtering of its dedicated line items or deliveries of a cart.
-Further logic and calculation (delivery seperation, line item calculation) should be encapsulated in seperate services.
+Further logic and calculation (delivery separation, line item calculation) should be encapsulated in separate services.

 A simple processor could look like below:
 ```php